 One of the ‘problems’ with living in Hawaii is that fruit tends to ripen really fast – it’s always at least sort of warm and our place doesn’t have any air-conditioning!
-I’m normally pretty fond of these facts, but they do tend to leave me with lots of bananas all transforming from green to ripe overnight.
+This tends to leave me with lots of bananas all transforming from green to ripe overnight.
 There are only so many loaves of banana bread I can stand to bake up, so I decided to take a different approach with some of our recent ripe bananas.
 The result was these tasty banana oatmeal muffins with just a hint of chocolate chips.
 They’re not too super sweet, have staying power, and are a great way to use up a couple overly ripe bananas!
+I hope you enjoy this oatmeal banana chocolate chip muffins recipe!

 Of course, I won’t judge if you decide 1/2 a cup of chocolate chips simply isn’t enough, I just thought I should be “good” every once in a while.
 (Though I do have to admit that I immediately hid some of these in the freezer to save them for later.
 It’s a good thing, too, because Papi Chulo attacked them when he got home!)